RikuVan/Lounasjuna/README.md

 #### TODOS:
   1. Add the two action type constants and two actions to actions/requests so that data will flow to your reducers.
 Look at the reducer for clues.

+  * Saga users: at this point the `master` branch is set up to implement thunks.
+If you would like to use sagas instead, you will need to do some refactoring, moving code presently in actions to sagas.
+Use the `using-redux-saga` branch as a guide as much as you need.

   2. Use `connect` and `mapStateToProps` to get your restaurants from redux, getting rid of the local state object in the component, and calling `fetchRestaurants` from the correct lifecycle method.
-  3. The auth actions are ready: to show a login is in progress, to login with Google and to logout.
+  3. The auth actions are ready to: show a login is in progress, login with Google and logout.
 But there is no reducer.
-Add one, passing in initial state.
+Add the reducer, passing in initial state.
   * AT THIS POINT MAKE SURE GOOGLE AUTH IS ENABLED IN YOUR FIREBASE CONSOLE.
   4. Make use to the signin and out functions inside the `<App/>` component by adding them to props and hooking them up to the `<SignInOrOut/>` component
-  6. Make sure your `<App/>` component is getting the auth data so you can detect whether a user is signed in and hide some content (e.g. voting buttons) if so.
+  5. Make sure your `<App/>` component is getting the auth data so you can detect whether a user is signed in and hide some content (e.g. voting buttons) if so.
 You will also want to display different texts in the button depending on whether they are logged in or out.
-  7. Display the users photo and name using the `<CurrentUser/>` component in the nav.
+  6. Display the users photo and name using the `<CurrentUser/>` component in the nav.

 #### Resources:
   - [Redux Actions](http://redux.js.org/docs/basics/Actions.html)